Jobs#

 Screenshot of the Job Details page with the trash icon highlighted

-To delete a job, you can pass the job instance to the Project.delete_job() method.
+In the SDK, to delete a job you can pass the job instance to the Project.delete_job() method.
 This method returns an HTTP response indicating the status of the delete operation.

 >>> project.delete_job(job)